vinkla/wordplate/README.md

 ##### Usage
 All configuration should be done within `framework/config.php`.
 Visit [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) to read about adding custom post types.

-This boilerplate doesn't include a way to create custom fields and meta boxes.
-Instead, please use [Advanced Custom Fields](http://www.advancedcustomfields.com/).
+This boilerplate doesn't include a way to create custom fields.
+Instead, use [Advanced Custom Fields](http://www.advancedcustomfields.com/).

 To-do
 --------------